“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

-If you have a question how to ground a CB antenna there have much thing comes to.
+If you have a question about how to ground a CB antenna there have many things that come to.

 We use CB radio in a Car, Motorcycle, RV, Yacht, Also home, so we need to know how to properly install a CB antenna?
 How To Ground A CB Antenna?

 How do you understand your CB Antenna is already well Grounded?
 Okay, to check this you need a multimeter or SWR meter to test SWR (Standing Wave Ratio).
 Is it too high or okay?

 So how do we test SWR?
 The Multimeter has two probes one is Red and another is Black.